 What are my options for Medicare foreign travel coverage?

 While Original Medicare only covers international medical coverage in limited situations, some Medicare Supplement (Medigap) plans include emergency foreign travel coverage if you’re outside of the country (up to plan limits).
 If you have Original Medicare and would like to travel abroad frequently or for extended periods of time, a Medicare Supplement plan that works alongside your Part A and Part B insurance might be an option.
 Medicare Supplement plans are offered by private insurance companies and may help with out-of-pocket costs for certain services not covered under Original Medicare, including cost-sharing and emergency health services outside of the country.

-There are 10 Medicare Supplement plans available in most states, with each plan labeled by a letter of the alphabet (for example, Medicare Supplement Plan F).
+There are 10 Medicare Supplement plans available in most states, with each plan labeled by a letter of the alphabet (for example, Medicare Supplement Plan D).
 Benefits are standardized across each plan type in 47 states.
-In other words, a Medicare Supplement Plan F in California will have the same benefits as a Plan F in New York.
+In other words, a Medicare Supplement Plan D in California will have the same basic benefits as a Plan D in New York.
 The exception is if you live in Massachusetts, Minnesota, or Wisconsin; these states offer their own standardized plans.
 Insurance companies aren’t required to offer all 10 of the Medicare Supplement plan types.
-However, they must offer at least Plan A if they offer any Medicare Supplement policy, and they must also offer Plan C or Plan F if they offer any Medicare Supplement plans other than Plan A.
+However, they must offer at least Plan A if they offer any Medicare Supplement policy.

 When is a good time to apply for Medicare Supplement insurance?